fhmcguire/NSDUH-complex-sample-analysis-tutorial/README.md

 1. Load the data frame and identify a subpopulation of interest
 2. Setup design-based analysis using `svydesign`
 3. Descriptive statistics using `svymean`, `svyby`, and `svyciprop`
-4. T-tests, correlations, and design-based Wald (chi-square) tests of independence
+4. T-tests and design-based Wald (chi-square) tests of independence
 5. Regression analysis using `svyglm`
 6. Regression diagnositics using the `svydiags` package (**under construction!**)